Canids are a member of the dog-like family called Canidae. Nine species of wild canids can be found in North America.

 Originally, red wolves extended throughout the southeastern United States, and today they are being reintroduced in the same area.

-The swift fox is a small-sized fox found in the grasslands of the western regions of North America, including Montana, Colorado, New Mexico, Kansas, Oklahoma, and Texas in the United States and Manitoba Alberta in Canada.
+The swift fox is a small-sized fox found in the grasslands of the western regions of North America, including Montana, Colorado, New Mexico, Kansas, Oklahoma, and Texas in the United States and Manitoba in Canada.

 They are approximately the size of a domestic cat, measuring about 70 cm in body length.